 Corporate wellness programs are offered by companies for two purposes mostly – to give the employees the help they needed to avoid illnesses and to generate that feeling of security, that the management indeed cares for them, in their minds.
 If this mix works well, naturally the employees should respond with improved productivity and efficient working hours, which in turn means more profits and growth for the company.
-But, how far the managements of today realize the exact nature of corporate wellness programs?
+But if the need of a meal replacement shakes, how far the managements of today realize the exact nature of corporate wellness programs?

 Corporate Wellness Programs

 For some, such wellness programs just mean a state-of-the-art gym in the company premises, where the employees can sweat out whenever they want.
 And they assume that if people go there for regular workouts, it will take care of their wellness automatically.

 But corporate wellness programs are much more than what is offered in the four walls of a gymnasium.
 It should include a mix of everything from yoga, Pilates, and fitness to body condition, recreation, and even sports like tennis, badminton, and more, and injury prevention.
 End of the day, the wellness program must be capable of taking care of the body and mind of the employees.